-BIS program data support the conclusion that the capstone project experience consistently produces BIS graduates who demonstrate mastery in the four of the six BIS program outcomes.
-A 80% threshold has been met in four of the BIS program indicators; however, data for AY 2014-2015 revealed that Program indicators "Knowledge, Skills, and Research Base" and "Use of Grammar, Syntax and Mechanics" need improvement.
-Although data were not at the 80% threshold in these areas, averages of 3 and 4 are at 70 % and 77% respectively.
-Data also revealed that BIS faculty members consistently rate capstone projects are being mostly of high to very high quality.
+BIS program data support the conclusion that the capstone project experience consistently produces BIS graduates who demonstrate mastery in the five of the seven BIS program outcomes.
+A 80% threshold has been met in five of the BIS program indicators; however, data for AY 2016-2017 revealed that Program indicators "Nature of the Capstone" and "Knowledge, Skills, and Research Base" and need improvement.
+Although data are not at the 80% threshold in these areas, averages of 3 and 4 are at 77 and 74% respectively.
+Data also reveal that BIS faculty members consistently rate capstone projects are being mostly of high to very high quality.
 Evidence supports that BIS students receive quality mentoring and advising as they proceed through the BIS experience.
+The most important thing that has changed since the last assessment report was the inclusion of a High Impact Standards based on definitions from the American Association of Colleges and Universities (AAC&U).

-BIS Program data for AY 2012-2013 served as a pilot year for Capstone Scoring Rubric data.
+AY 2016-2017 served as a pilot year for the additional AAC&U Standard.